Savo Milošević: Aston Villa

 In the summer of 1995, then Aston Villa manager Brian Little bought Milošević from Partizan for £3.5 million, a club record at the time.
 His spell in England lasted three seasons, during which time he earned the tabloid nickname "Miss-a-lot-ević" owing to his frequent goalscoring dry spells.

 However, Milošević did score 33 goals in 117 games for Villa (29 in the Premier League), including one in the 1996 Football League Cup final, a 3–0 win against Leeds United.

+The author Lee Child is a fan of Aston Villa; in his 2nd book in the Jack Reacher series, Die Trying (1998), the naming of the fictional characters, FBI agents Milosevic and Paul "Mack" McGrath are hidden references to players Milošević and Paul McGrath.

 Zaragoza

 Milošević signed for La Liga club Real Zaragoza in 1998 for £8.5 million, again recording some impressive goalscoring performances, notably netting 21 in the 1999–2000 season as the team secured fourth place.

 Parma

 After rediscovering his form in Spain, Milošević joined Parma in the summer of 2000 for €25 million.
 He was a regular starter in his first season in Italy, playing in 21 out of 34 Serie A matches and scoring 8 goals; in the next season, however, he was sparingly used.

 Milošević was loaned back to Spain in January 2002, re-joining his former club Zaragoza to replace Blackburn Rovers-bound Yordi.
 He scored six times during his second spell, finishing as the club's joint top scorer – alongside Yordi and Roberto Acuña.
 His second spell at Zaragoza ended unsuccessfully, with the club eventually relegated.

 In the 2002–03 campaign, Milošević played for Espanyol on loan, again finishing as his team's top scorer but narrowly escaping relegation, a fate that would befall him the following year with Celta de Vigo.
 Milošević was able to help Celta reach the round-of-16 in their first ever appearance in the UEFA Champions League, with his one goal in seven appearances in the competition coming in a 3–2 group stage home win against Ajax.